pydata/xarray/doc/user-guide/data-structures.rst

 other nodes is defined by two more key properties:

-- ``children``: An ordered dictionary mapping from names to other ``DataTree`` objects, known as its' "child nodes".
+- ``children``: An ordered dictionary mapping from names to other ``DataTree`` objects, known as its "child nodes".
-- ``parent``: The single ``DataTree`` object whose children this datatree is a member of, known as its' "parent node".
+- ``parent``: The single ``DataTree`` object whose children this datatree is a member of, known as its "parent node".

 Each child automatically knows about its parent node, and a node without a parent is known as a "root" node (represented by the ``parent`` attribute